Detroit Pistons Get Huge NBA Free Agency Steal, Sign Glenn Robinson III To Two-Year Contract

 In the 23 regular season games that he was able to play, Robinson averaged 4.1 points and 1.6 rebounds per game.
 Back in 2016-17 in Indiana, Robinson averaged 6.1 points and 3.6 rebounds per game.

-For those who have not had the chance to watch Robinson play, is the ideal 3-and-D NBA player.
+For those who have not had the chance to watch Robinson play, he is the ideal 3-and-D NBA player.
 He is an extremely underrated defender and is capable of playing against some of the best scorers in the league.
 Offensively, Robinson has received some criticism for being hesitant, but made big strides in that area last offseason before the ankle injury.

 Glenn Robinson III finalizing a deal to sign with Pistons, per @ShamsCharania pic.twitter.com/0151hezAWD